Quick access:

 Literature Review Document

-The literature review document is the basis for your final report and your first scientific document.
-Therefore, it focuses more on what you find and how you present it in terms of shape.
-Preparing this document should get you used to scientific writing tools and style.
-It should also show that you are on a good track in terms of grounding your topic and finding supporting papers.
-The more advanced requirements such as coherence, storytelling, and structure have more focus (more grade points) in the final report.
-You could therefore see different grades for the same descriptions in their grading schemes.
+The literature review is the basis for your final report and your first scientific document.
+The goal is that by preparing it, you become familiar with your seed paper and the broader research area it belongs to.
+It should also get you used to scientific writing tools and style.
+Therefore, grading focuses more on what you found and how you present it.
+We want you to show that you are on a good track in terms of grounding your topic and finding supporting papers.
+The more advanced requirements such as structure, coherence, and storytelling have more focus (more grading points) in the final report.

 The page limit for the literature review is 1 page in writing, plus 0.5 pages per additional group member.
 Try to get close to the limit, but do not exceed it.
-You can use images and tables, but they also count towards the page limit.
 References are not included in this limit.
+Include your seed paper and at least one closely related paper for each group member.

 Peer Review Document